The vast

 unproven due to the recent rise of long-range air power theory.
 Allied

-bombardment contributed significantly to the downfall of the German war
+bombardment contributed to the downfall of the German war

 economy, but with a steep price.
 The USAAF lost 80,000 airmen, more than